Richard42Graham/WLED-Lion/instructions/instructions.md

 [  +0,003645] ch34x 1-4:1.0: ch34x converter detected
 [  +0,000737] usb 1-4: ch34x converter now attached to ttyUSB0
 ```
-If your output is missing the last two line, then fetch the [PlatformIO udev rules ](https://docs.platformio.org/en/stable//core/installation/udev-rules.html) and follow the instructions on the site.
+If your output is missing the last two lines, then fetch the [PlatformIO udev rules ](https://docs.platformio.org/en/stable//core/installation/udev-rules.html) and follow the instructions on the site.

 #### Windows